UedaTakeyuki/pi2cdetect/README.md

 # pi2cdetect
-Python interface to detect I2C device address list connecting on the bus
+Python interface to detect I2C device address list connecting on the bus.